Catherine Maberly

-Catherine 'Kate' Charlotte Maberly (1805 – 7 February 1875) was an Irish writer.
+Catherine Charlotte Maberly (1805 – 7 February 1875) was an Irish writer.

 Biography

-Born Catherine Charlotte Prittie in November 1805 in Corville, Tipperary, Ireland, Maberly was the daughter of Hon.
+Born Catherine Charlotte Prittie in November 1805 in Corville, County Tipperary, Ireland, Maberly was the daughter of Hon.
 Francis Aldborough Prittie and Elizabeth Ponsonby.
 Her brother Henry Prittie became the 3rd Baron Dunalley of Kilboy when their uncle, Henry Sadleir Prittie, died childless.
 She married William Leader Maberly on 11 November 1830.